SteveDoyle2/pyNastran/docs/html_docs/quick_start/features.rst

 OP4 Reader/Writer
 =================
- - For matrices, the OP2 is preffered.
+ - For matrices, the OP2 is preferred.
 It's simply faster.
  - Types:

    - ASCII/binary